Skip to main content

 • Be born in a non-English speaking country or be a child of someone born in a non-English speaking country,

-• Be a person who has English as a second language,
+• Be a person who has English as a second language, or frequently uses a language/s other than English with your family and/or community.

 • Have successfully completed a number of components of the recruitment and selection process and be competitive on merit to gain entry into the Recruit Training Program.

-• Potential applicants can be unsuccessful with the following assessments and still continue via the MRPP Recruitment Stream
+• Potential applicants can initially be unsuccessful with the following assessments and still continue via the MRPP Recruitment Stream

 (Please note it is mandatory that these assessments are passed by the conclusion of the MRPP course)